 BENBEFICIARY: Greenvale Creek Maintenance Association (GCMA).
 50% of entry fees will go to GCMA for the upkeep and maintenance of the Greenvale Creek channel.
 Additional donations to GCMA will also be accepted.
 50% of entry fees will be placed in a cash prize pool to be distributed after the weigh-in on Saturday.

 RISKS & WAIVERS: Tournament participants accept the risks and dangers involved in such activity, and they acknowledge that unanticipated or unexpected dangers may occur.
 Participants agree to indemnify and hold harmless: Greenvale Marina LLC and Greenvale Creek Maintenance Association including their officers, directors, members, committee members, assigns, sponsors, lessees, agents, and employees from any and all liability for any claim, loss, injury, damage, demands, actions, choses in action, costs, accidents, libel, slander, negligence and/or death suffered by any member, family, crew boat and/or other persons which may occur during their term of membership or participation in the Tournament.

 DISQUALIFICATION: All participants agree to abide by Tournament rules and decisions of the Tournament Director.
-The Tournament Director reserves the sole and absolute discretion to disqualify any fish, angler, crew member, captain, registrant, or vessel at any time.
+The Tournament Director reserves the sole and absolute discretion to disqualify any fish, boat, captain, or teammate.
 Persons may be disqualified from the Tournament because of a rule violation, regardless of the severity of the violation.
-Any disqualification will include the Captains and his crew for the entire Tournament, and shall result in the forfeiture of all Tournament fees and prize money even if the disqualification was made after the prize money was awarded.
+Any disqualification will include the Captain and his crew for the entire Tournament, and shall result in the forfeiture of all Tournament fees and prize money even if the disqualification was made after the prize money was awarded.
 At no time shall any captain or crew make verbal or written contracts that in anyway involve the splitting of prize money with another vessel.